DiosAkhilleus/akhos-morphology/README.md

 This tool uses both the Latin and Greek morphology tools from the Perseids project (https://www.perseids.org/)

-I was able to find neither a Greek nor Latin lexicon API, so I make use of the WikiMedia REST API in order to fetch the headword definitions.
+For the short definitions, I used the WikiMedia REST Api to fetch a definition for the corresponding headword.
+This won't always come back defined due to the limitations of the WikiMedia API.

+For the long definitions, I used the Perseus Project XML API.

 Please enjoy, and I hope it's in some way helpful in your quest to learn and read the Classical Languages.